 So, what is backpacking?
 Backpacking can be described as an independent, often international, low-budget way of traveling.
 Someone who backpacks is called a ‘Backpacker.’
 Backpackers generally travel for a longer period of time than most other tourists, and they tend to travel in several different countries during their time away.
-The number of countries differs.
+The number of countries (Central America and South America for example) differs.
 A backpacker can be on the road from a few weeks to several years.
 However, that is the short way of describing it.

 What is Backpacking?

-Backpacking is a very loose definition – there are backpackers who go tramping in the forests sleeping in tents and on the beach, and hitchhike their way around the world.
+Backpacking is a very loose definition.
+There are backpackers who go tramping in the forests sleeping in tents and on the beach, and hitchhike their way around the world.
 And there are those who backpack with roller-bag suitcases, sleep in hotels and rent a car to get around a country.
 These are two completely different types of traveling, but they both like to call themselves backpackers.

 - Ultralight Backpacking